ClaudiuHBann/IStream/README.md

 # Streamable

-Fast and easy-to-use single-header parser with a simple format for C++20 and NO dependencies.

 This library is all about speedy data parsing, churning out super small byte streams.

 ## Table of Contents